[3.16]Physical Conversion Bowyer | Barrage + IS/LA/TS | PF/Deadeye | All content

 Due to the fact that good rare gloves are quite expensive to craft, Option 1 is the better choice to start with.
 Only consider option 2 if you have at least 50Ex+ of budget.
 Option 2 will make you phys reflect immune, but option 1 will give you higher dps when you can't afford a good pair of rare gloves and a decent 2-mod eye.

 We use barrage for our single target skill.
 Barrage is among those few skills that actually got buffed in 3.15 (about 15% more damage).
 It scales incredibly well with additional arrow modifiers.
 Due to the fact that Chin Sol does not give +2 arrow as legacy Arborix did, dying sun now beomces really crutial to this build.

 If you are playing PF, to fully utilize the potential of dying sun, you MUST have a total of 50% of "flasks applied to you have #% increased effect" modifier on you, so dying sun would give you +3 arrows instead of +2.
 You can skip this if you are playing Deadeye.

-As pathfinder, we have 20% from our ascendancy, the two small passives near Primal Spirit give 10%, and for the rest 20%, we have 2 options:
+As pathfinder, we have 20% from our ascendancy, two small nodes near Primal Spirit give 10%, and the rest 20% can be picked up from the following choices:

-Option 2: Use a medium cluster jewel with Spiked Concoction notable, it gives you the Alchemist's Genius buff for 4s when you use a flask, that buff grants 20% increased flask effect
+4. 10% from medium cluster jewel with Spiked Concoction notable, it gives you the Alchemist's Genius buff for 4s when you use a flask, that buff grants 10% increased flask effect.

 There are 3 good clear skills for us to choose from: